The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

 What is dehydration?

-According to Dr. F. Batmanghelidj, the “dry mouth” is not an accurate indicator of the body’s water needs.
+According to him “dry mouth” is not an accurate indicator of the body’s water needs.
 The human body has many different ways of showing its general or local shortage of water.

-From his perspective, most of our “incurable diseases” are simply signs of thirst.
+– From his perspective, most of our diseases are simply signs and furthermore consequences of thirst.

 Symptoms of Dehydration – 3 Major stages you can and should avoid